ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

 - gamma with the identity link, and
 - gamma with the log link.

-We will get to the heart of the post by fitting 4 ANCOVA models:
+Then we will get to the heart of the post by fitting 4 ANCOVA models:

 - Gaussian with the identity link,
 - Gaussian with the log link,